AadilAdam/Doctor_appointment_application/README.md

     GET Request URL: http://localhost:3000/api/doctors/:id/appointments
     Replace the id in the URL with one of them to check for appointments [7, 9, 13, 17, .....]
     Also, in the body please pass the following params * recurrence_type = weekly * to see for weekly appointments.
 Daily is the default params.
+    In the request headers, You will have to pass the token u received in the response after login api as
+      # Token = your_token

     Response:
     [